John J. Tierney

+the council's president.
 After losing a reelection bid, Tierney was a budget analyst for the council before being appointed commissioner of Boston Parks and Recreation in 1966 by mayor John Collins.
 He served until 1968.

 Early life

 Born in South Boston, he was the eldest of eight children, Tierney graduated from Boston English High School in 1943 and then enlisted in the Marine Corps.
 He served as a flight navigator during World War II in the Pacific Theater.
 After the war, he worked as a policeman for the Boston Police Department in 1948 while attending Suffolk University and Suffolk Law School.
 He passed the bar in 1956 and worked as a public defender for a year.